-- 24.11 All staff will be aware that pupils of any age and sex are capable of abusing their peers and will never tolerated abuse as "banter" or "part of growing up". - 24.12 All staff will be aware that peer-on-peer abuse can be manifested in many different ways, including sexting and gender issues, such as girls being sexually touched or assaulted and boys being subject to initiation type of violence which aims to cause physical, emotional or psychological harm. - 24.13 All staff will be made aware of the heightened vulnerability of pupils with SEND, who are three times more likely to be abused than their non-SEND peers.
-Staff will not assume that possible indicators of abuses relate to the pupils SEND and will always explore indicators further. - 24.14 LGBT children can be targeted by their peers.
+- 24.9 All staff will be aware that pupils of any age and sex are capable of abusing their peers and will never tolerate abuse as "banter" or "part of growing up". - 24.10 All staff will be aware that peer-on-peer abuse can be manifested in many different ways, including sexting and gender issues, such as girls being sexually touched or assaulted and boys being subject to initiation type of violence which aims to cause physical, emotional or psychological harm. - 24.11 All staff will be made aware of the heightened vulnerability of pupils with SEND, who are three times more likely to be abused than their non-SEND peers.
+Staff will not assume that possible indicators of abuses relate to the pupils SEND and will always explore indicators further. - 24.12 LGBT children can be targeted by their peers.
 In some cases children who are perceived to be LGBT, whether they are or not, can be just as vulnerable to abuse as LGBT children.
-The Academy's response to boy-on-boy and girl-on-girl sexual violence and sexual harassment will be as equally robust as it is for incidents between children of the opposite sex. - 24.14 Pupils will be made aware of how to raise concerns or make a report and how any reports will be handled.
+The Academy's response to boy-on-boy and girl-on-girl sexual violence and sexual harassment will be as equally robust as it is for incidents between children of the opposite sex. - 24.13 Pupils will be made aware of how to raise concerns or make a report and how any reports will be handled.
 This includes the process for reporting concerns about friends or peers.

-Support if a child has been harmed, is immediate danger or at risk of harm
+Support if a child has been harmed, is immediate danger or at risk of harm processes, undertaking an early help assessment or making a referral for the pupil using the normal channels and following the appropriate process.

-24.15 Support will be available for any child who has been harmed, who in immediate danger or at risk of harm.
-A referral will be made for the pupil using the normal channels and following the appropriate process.
+24.14 Support will be available for any child who has been harmed, who is in immediate danger or at risk of harm.
+Options for this include managing the support internally via the school's own pastoral support